YINI-lang/YINI-spec/YINI-Specification.md

   * Begin with `#` followed by at least one space or tab, and continue to the end of the line.
     ```python
-    # This is an anternative single-line comment.
+    # This is an alternative single-line comment.
     ```

     The `#` starts a comment **only** when followed by a space or tab (`# Hello` is a comment, `#FF0033` is not).